Skip to main content

 1. Go to Extensions in the sidebar

-2. Click the Sync to Cloudonix button
+2. Click Sync to Cloudonix

 3. The system creates SIP subscribers for all USER-type extensions